-Illustration shows the effect of the recent craze for playing ping pong, business partners neglect their work, ladies' clubs turn away from their normal leisure pursuits, infants are pitted against one another, elderly couples put years of wedded bliss on the line, and domestic servants refuse to give up the dining table, so they, like everyone else, can play ping pong.
-Includes humorous verse by Edwin L. Sabin.
+The recent craze for playing ping pong is causing business partners to neglect their work, ladies' clubs to turn away from their normal leisure pursuits, infants to be pitted against one another, elderly couples to put years of wedded bliss on the line, and domestic servants to refuse to give up the dining table, so they, like everyone else, can play ping pong.
+Included is a humorous verse by Edwin L. Sabin.

 Prints and Photographs division.

 Library of Congress Prints and Photographs Division.

 U.S. President - 1st Term (September 1901-February 1905)

 J. Ottmann Lith.
 Co.

 These images are presented through a cooperative effort between the Library of Congress and Dickinson State University.
 No known restrictions on publication.